 In 1991, Ann received her undergraduate degree from Concordia College in Moorhead MN with majors in Biology, Chemistry and Art.
 She continued on to studying painting at the University Illinois and Eastern Michigan University.
-With a micro-studio in Duluth, Minnesota, she exhibits in several states and is represented by five galleries.
+With a mini-studio in Duluth, Minnesota, she exhibits in several states and is represented by seven galleries.
 She currently teaches workshops in drawing and painting throughout the Midwest.

 You can contact Ann at 715-869-0665 and she will call you back just as soon as she emerges from the woods.